gcharang/komodo-wiki/How-to-Generate-Address-and-Private-Key-(WIF)-for-3rd-Party-Coins-Using-Passphrase.md

-## How to generate WIF for BTC, KMD, GAME, EMC2, HUSH or other 3rd Party Coins?

-This guide is intended for Notary Node operators.
+#### This guide is intended for Notary Node operators.
 Other users may find it useful too.
-Please remember, this will only work for BTC, KMD, GAME, EMC2, HUSH coin.
+Please remember, this only works for BTC, KMD, GAME, EMC2, HUSH coin currently.
 -----------------------------

 ### Requirements